FIRST PAGE

 Carl Rogers (1902-87)

 Rogers' client-centred therapy is an approach for dealing with personal troubles, unclarified issues and also neurotic disorders by fostering the client's general personality growth.
 What is attempted is to try to help gains in insight into one's own feelings and behaviour.
 The function of the therapist is to extend warm and positive regard toward the client.
 It is a welcoming regard that is hoped to be unconditional.
-A vital element of the person-centred approach is repeating and restating the client's own verbalized concerns in the attempt to enable the client to see himself more clearly and react more openly with the therapist and others.
+A vital element of the person-centred approach is repeating and restating the client's own verbalised concerns in the attempt to enable the client to see himself more clearly and react more openly with the therapist and others.

 Much depends on the therapist, how accepting and skilled he or she his, and on the rapport that arises.
 And yet it is the client who paces, heads, steers, and closes the therapy.
 The therapist seeks to work as a facilitator, or "midwife", if you like.